YezhangLiu/MyWebPage/index.md

 - [x] solve and understand at least 50 problems on Leetcode per month

 I like to watch fun videos at my leisure.
 I know [Youtube](https://www.youtube.com/) is very popular,<br />
 but I prefer [Bilibili](https://www.bilibili.com/) as my main fun video website.
-On Bilibili, <br />you can inteact with others via in-video comment while watching, and I really enjoy that.
+On Bilibili, you can <br />inteact with others via in-video comment while watching, and <br />I really enjoy that.

 [Back to top](#welcome-to-my-web-page)